Intel Core (microarchitecture)

 The Intel Core microarchitecture (provisionally referred to as Next Generation Micro-architecture, and developed as Merom) is a multi-core processor microarchitecture launched by Intel in mid-2006.
-It is a major evolution over the Yonah, the previous iteration of the P6 microarchitecture series which started in 1995 with Pentium Pro.
+It is a refreshed successor to the Enhanced Pentium M, the previous iteration of the P6 microarchitecture series which started in 1995 with Pentium Pro.
 It also replaced the NetBurst microarchitecture, which suffered from high power consumption and heat intensity due to an inefficient pipeline designed for high clock rate.
 In early 2004, Prescott needed very high power to reach the clocks it needed for competitive performance, making it unsuitable for the shift to dual/multi-core CPUs.
 On May 7, 2004, Intel confirmed the cancellation of the next NetBurst, Tejas and Jayhawk.
 Intel had been developing Merom, the 64-bit evolution of the Pentium M, since 2001, and decided to expand it to all market segments, replacing NetBurst in desktop computers and servers.
 It inherited from Pentium M the choice of a short and efficient pipeline, delivering superior performance despite not reaching the high clocks of NetBurst.
 (Note: NetBurst had reached 3.8 GHz in 2004.
 Core initially reached 3 GHz, and after moving to 45nm in Penryn would reach 3.5 GHz.
 Westmere, the ultimate evolution of P6, reached 3.6 GHz base and 3.86 GHz boost frequency.
 (Excluding the 4.4 GHz special-order Xeons.))

 The first processors that used this architecture were code-named 'Merom', 'Conroe', and 'Woodcrest'; Merom is for mobile computing, Conroe is for desktop systems, and Woodcrest is for servers and workstations.
 While architecturally identical, the three processor lines differ in the socket used, bus speed, and power consumption.
 The first Core-based desktop and mobile processors were branded Core 2, later expanding to the lower-end Pentium Dual-Core, Pentium and Celeron brands; while server and workstation Core-based processors were branded Xeon.